PSAppDeployToolkit/PSAppDeployToolkit/docs/Start-ADTMsiProcess.md

 Accept wildcard characters: False
 ```

-### -LogName
+### -LogFileName
 Overrides the default log file name.
 The default log file name is generated from the MSI file name.
-If LogName does not end in .log, it will be automatically appended.
+If LogFileName does not end in .log, it will be automatically appended.

 For uninstallations, by default the product code is resolved to the DisplayName and version of the application.